-Driving with Unlawful Alcohol Concentration (DUAC)
+Driving with an Unlawful Alcohol Concentration (DUAC)

-For a first offense DUI, your license will be suspended for 6 months, subject to getting a provisional, temporary license.
+For a first offense DUI, your license will be revoked for 6 months, subject to getting a provisional license.
 In addition, you are subject to a $400.00 fine, up to 48 hours in jail or community service (BAC <.10%); $500.00 fine, up to 72 hours (BAC <.16%); or $1000.00 fine, up to 30 days (BAC >.16%).
 And, you will be required to obtain SR-22 insurance for 3 years, even if you do not own a vehicle.
 To qualify for a provisional license, you will also have to enroll in Alcohol and Drug Safety Action Program (ADSAP) and pay a $100.00 license reinstatement fee.
 Subsequent DUI convictions result in even more serious penalties and fees.